AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

             IsDroppedObjectAtTargetPosition.IS,
             DoesDroppedObjectHaveComponent<PlayerMove>.DOES,
             CanApply.EVEN_IF_SOFT_CRIT,
+            ComponentAtTargetMatrixPosition<PlayerMove>
-            ComponentAtTargetMatrixPosition<PlayerMove>.NoneMatchingCriteria(pm => pm.IsRestrained),
+                .NoneMatchingCriteria(pm => pm.IsRestrained),
             new FunctionValidator<MouseDrop>(AdditionalValidation)
         };
     }

     private ValidationResult AdditionalValidation(MouseDrop drop, NetworkSide side)
     {
-        //if the player to buckle is currently downed, we cannot buckle if there is another player on the tile
+        //if the player to buckle is currently downed, we cannot
+        //buckle if there is another player on the tile
-        //(because buckling a player causes the tile to become unpassable, thus a player could end up
+        //(because buckling a player causes the tile to become unpassable,
+        //thus a player could end up
         //occupying another player's space)
         var playerMove = drop.UsedObject.GetComponent<PlayerMove>();
         var registerPlayer = playerMove.GetComponent<RegisterPlayer>();